marzhall/BBL/readme.txt

       to parse it correctly).

 IncludeFinder:
-    - Print out a tree of every file that a file includes you specify, written to disk as "file.extension.includes"
+    - Print out a tree of every file that a file you specify includes, written to disk as "file.extension.includes"

 #######